Nextcloud: History

 Following the 2025 United States tariffs against the European Union, fear of overreliance on US cloud providers such as Microsoft 365 and Google Workspace increased, with Nextcloud being one of the foremost contenders to replace them.
 Some governmental organisations including the European Data Protection Supervisor and the German state of Schleswig-Holstein have since switched from Microsoft's Sharepoint to Nextcloud.
 According to Nextcloud, during the first 5 months of 2025, customer interest in the software had tripled.

+In 2026, OnlyOffice suspended their partnership with Nextcloud following a licensing dispute over the announcement of EuroOffice.

+Limitations

+Nextcloud has a 'fair use policy' that a paid subscription for the Enterprise Edition is required for deploying instances with more than 500 users, or infrastructure components like notifications and the app store will be "limited" or not work.
+For non-profits, small schools, NGO's, "special offers" are possible.